privacy statement for business relations (customer, PAB, prospect, supplier, consultant, influential, etc.)

 - a contact at one of our (potential) customers of one or more services of Randstad;

-- a private individual using or wishing to use services related to your personal assistance budget (PAB) or to our service vouchers activities;
+- a private individual using or wishing to use services related to your personal assistance budget (PAB);

 - a contact at one of our (potential) suppliers;